1712n/dn-institute/content/market-health/docs/benfords-law.md

 ## Crypto Context

 In the context of cryptocurrency trading, adherence to Benford's Law can be used to scrutinize trading data for inconsistencies or abnormalities.
-Non-conformity to the expected digit distribution could suggest manipulation, such as wash trading or pump and dump schemes, warranting further investigation.
+Non-conformity to the expected digit distribution could suggest manipulation, such as wash trading or massive sell-offs, warranting further investigation.

 ## Usage Examples

 Consider the given **Example Array Data: `[0, 636, 238, 489, 343, 148, 189, 75, 90, 125]`**.
+Each element of the array corresponds to the number of the occurrences of digits.

-In this dataset, the second value, representing the digit 1, is the highest (636 occurrences), aligning with Benford’s Law.
+The second value, representing the digit 1, is the highest (636 occurrences), aligning with Benford’s Law.
 However, the value for digit 3 (489 occurrences) is unexpectedly high compared to digit 2 (238 occurrences), which can be a red flag for potential data manipulation or anomalies.
+Use the percentage to conduct the hypothesis testing and the deviation estimation.

 ## Visuals